cornell-cup/cs-reminibot/README.md

 # 2. Cloning the respository

 Please clone (download) the respository onto your local machine.
-On Windows open Powershell or WSL (Windows Subsystem for Linux) and run the following command.
+On Windows open Powershell and run the following command from the directory where you would like the `cs-reminibot` repository to be located.
 On Linux or MacOS open the terminal and run the command.

 ```
 git clone https://github.com/cornell-cup/cs-reminibot.git